CDAT/cdat/docs/user-guide.rst

 ---------

 The VCS model is defined by a trio of named attribute sets, designated the “Primary Objects” (also known as “Primary Elements”).
-These include: the data, which specifies what is to be displayed and are obtained from the cdms2 or Numeric modules;
+These include: the data, which specifies what is to be displayed and are obtained from the cdms2 or numpy array;
 the graphics method, which specifies the display technique; and the picture template, which determines the appearance of each segment of the display.